Westbrook/blog/help-text.md

 Content associated in this way will be read as part of the primary description of the form control.
 Help text content doesn't require this level of priority in the element's description, so we will associate it by leveraging the form control's `aria-describedby` attribute to reference this content by ID.

-When referencing content by ID, it is important to remember that the elements on either side of the reference need to share a DOM tree or the reference can be completed.
+When referencing content by ID, it is important to remember that the elements on either side of the reference need to share a DOM tree for the reference can be completed.
 With our form control (the `<input />`) being within our shadow root and our `<custom-help-text>` element being slotted from the outside we can't simply add an ID on one and point to it from the other.
 Instead, we'll place our `<slot>` element into a `<div>` itself and give that `<div>` the ID to reference from our form control.
 In this way, the `<div>` can adopt the help text content projected onto the `<slot>` element and make it available to the form control to reference via ID with its `aria-describedby` attribute.

 ```js
 template.innerHTML = /*html*/`